-To insure software licence compliance a company must make the acquisition and keep track of and consolidate software licences.
+To ensure software licence compliance a company must make the acquisition and keep track of and consolidate software licences.
 If required Sanncus can assist in this phase of the process by appointing one of our software auditing consultants to progress the consolidation exercise.
 Sanncus also provide a range of e-learning materials that can help guide organisations through this process.

 - Sanncus has developed a software and service portfolio of products to address the issue of software licence compliance.